saikrishna-i/18xd28-facial-expresion-analysis-and-emotional-classification/README.md

 The data is a ck+ dataset taken from https://www.kaggle.com/shawon10/ckplus

+It is slightly modified as per the needs.

 #### app.py
 The app can either use the webcam feed or identify the faces in the test folder.
 Its pretty straight forward to use.
 It draws a box over the identified face and labels the predicted emotion.